EloiSanchez/He_Movies/README.md

 Contact: esancham21@alumnes.ub.edu or eloisanchez16@gmail.com

 ## Other Programs for the Group
-- [Grid Construction](https://github.com/EloiSanchez/Grid_Construction): To generate helium nanodroplet grids of any size and density
+- [Grid Construction](https://github.com/EloiSanchez/Grid_Construction): To generate helium nanodroplet grids of any size and density.
 - [FFT analysis](https://github.com/EloiSanchez/FFT_pob): To perform Fourier analysis of the results of the dynamic simulations of the group.